6.5 Pressure Injury Prevention, Staging, and Treatment Scenarios

 - Pressure injury scenarios combine risk assessment, skin inspection, support surfaces, repositioning, moisture control, nutrition, and documentation.

-- Staging depends on tissue depth and visibility, not on wound size, drainage amount, or pain alone.
+- Staging follows the 2016 NPIAP system and depends on visible tissue depth, not on wound size, drainage amount, or pain.

 - Deep tissue pressure injury, unstageable pressure injury, and mucosal injury are common classification traps.